What is Rosuvastatin?

 Rosuvastatin belongs to the statin drug class.
 It is available in tablet form for oral administration.
 Crestor is the brand name for the drug rosuvastatin.
 They do not come in every strength or form that the brand-name drug does.
 This medication may be used in conjunction with other medications as part of a combination therapy regimen.

 Rosuvastatin is used in conjunction with a healthy diet to help lower bad cholesterol and fats (such as LDL and triglycerides) in the blood while increasing good cholesterol.
 It reduces the cholesterol amount produced by the liver.
 Lowering bad cholesterol and triglycerides while increasing good cholesterol reduces the risk of heart disease and aids in the prevention of strokes and heart attacks.
-Other lifestyle changes that may help this medication work better, in addition to eating a proper diet (such as a low cholesterol/low-fat diet), include exercising, losing weight if overweight, and quite smoking.
+Other lifestyle changes that may help this medication work better, in addition to eating a proper diet (such as a low cholesterol/low-fat diet), include exercising, losing weight if overweight, and quit smoking.

-How to use Rosuvastatin
+How to use Rosuvastatin Tablet?

 • Before you begin taking rosuvastatin 10 mg, and each time you get a refill, read the Patient Information Leaflet if it is available from your pharmacist.

 • If you are taking this medication in capsule form, swallow the capsules whole.
-The capsules should not be crushed, broke, or chewed.
-If you have difficulty swallowing open the capsule carefully and sprinkle the contents on 1 teaspoon of soft food (such as applesauce, or chocolate- or vanilla-flavored pudding).
+The capsules should not be crushed, broken, or chewed.
+If you have difficulty swallowing, open the capsule carefully and sprinkle the contents on 1 teaspoon of soft food (such as applesauce, or chocolate- or vanilla-flavored pudding).
 Without chewing, swallow the entire mixture.
 Use/throw out the mixture within 60 minutes.
 Make no advance preparations for the next dose.

 • The dosage is determined by your medical condition, response to treatment, age, race, and any other medications you are currently taking.